F1 2024 calendar and race reports: What time the next grand prix starts and what happened in the previous rounds

 McLaren leads the constructors but Verstappen still has the upper hand in the drivers' title race

-The 2024 F1 season is continuing to hot up, with Red Bull demoted to second in the constructors’ championship for the first time in two years by McLaren, following the Azerbaijan GP.
-And though Max Verstappen has the advantage, the drivers’ title race is pretty tasty, too, with Lando Norris nipping at the Dutchman’s heels.
+The 2024 F1 season is red hot right now, with Red Bull demoted to third in the constructors’ championship as Ferrari and McLaren find form.
+And though Max Verstappen has the advantage, the drivers’ title race is pretty tasty, too, with Lando Norris and others within striking distance.
 Who’d have imagined this six months ago?

-There’s still a long way to go, though: it’s an F1 season featuring a record 24 races.
+The season is drawing to its conclusion but there’s still plenty of time for surprises, thanks toan F1 season featuring a record 24 races.
 That was meant to be the case in 2023 but the Chinese GP and Emilia-Romagna GP were both dropped from the calendar, for different reasons; both returned for the 2024 season, making this a bumper year for fans and a hectic one for the teams and drivers.

 Once again the F1 season began with the Bahrain Grand Prix, which took place this year on Saturday, March 2.
 The season is due to stretch into December, with the final round slated for the Yas Marina track in Abu Dhabi on December 8.